datafaker-net/datafaker/docs/documentation/performance140.md

 Performance of simple method calls like `fullname`, `firstname`, `address`.

-Tests could be found at `net.datafaker.benchmark.simplemethods`
+Tests could be found at `net.datafaker.benchmark.simplemethods`.

 #### Firstname: